Skip to main content

 A guide to growing a thriving olive tree

 Olive trees have a long history of cultivation—from ancient Greece, where olive groves were tended with care, to the modern orchards that supply your kitchens with olive oil and tapenades.
-If you’re looking for the freshest olive tapenade, you might be considering growing an olive tree yourself.
+If you’re looking for the freshest olive tapenade, you might consider growing an olive tree yourself.
 In that case, you’ll want to know all the tips and tricks for keeping your olive tree alive and thriving.
 Here’s everything you need to know about taking your olive tree from seedling to success.

 What type of olive tree should you grow?

 There are many types of olive trees, and each one has its merits.
 Which one you choose is ultimately based on what you’d like to use the olives for.
-To begin, if you want an olive tree but no olives, try a fruitless olive tree variety like Majestic Beauty or Swan Hill.
+If you want an olive tree but no olives, try a fruitless olive tree variety like Majestic Beauty or Swan Hill.

 If your goal is to produce olive oil at home, try an arbequina, mission, frantoio, or koroneiki olive tree.
 Arbequina and mission trees are both fairly cold tolerant, and both arbequina and koroneiki trees can be grown indoors.
 Frantoio trees have silvery leaves, which makes them aesthetically pleasing.

 On the other hand, if you want the best table olives, you should pick a manzanilla, kalamata, nocellara del belice, or amfissa olive tree.
-Manzanilla olives are some of the most common brine-cured green olives in the US, frequently stuffed with pimentos, while nocellara del belice olives, although uncommon in the US, are considered high quality table olives.
+Manzanilla olives are some of the most common brine-cured green olives in the US, frequently stuffed with pimentos, while nocellara del belice olives, although uncommon in the US, are considered high-quality table olives.

 Many olives are grown for both oil and table eating, so don’t worry if you haven’t decided which you’d prefer or if you’d like a little of both.
 In fact, nocellara del belice, mission, and frantoio olive varieties are all good choices if you want both oil and table olives.